 Students in the Bachelor of Environmental Studies degree program are strongly encouraged to apply for Co-operative Education.
 Co-operative Education is common to most Environmental Studies programs.
 The Co-operative Education option provides students with the opportunity to acquire paid, career-related work experience in conjunction with their studies in the Bachelor of Environmental Studies program.
 Co-operative Education experiences can be used to meet the program's professional competency requirement.
 See the Co-operative Education section for more details.

 All students are required to complete a minimum of 120 credits, to include a minimum of 45 upper-level (300- or 400-level) credits.
-A minimum GPA of 2.00 in the BES program is required for graduation.

 UFV students who wish to take academic work at other institutions for credit toward the degree must obtain permission in advance from an Advisor.
-A Letter of Permission request is available at ufv.ca/admissions or can be obtained from the Office of the Registrar.
+A Letter of Permission request is available at ufv.ca/registrar/forms or can be obtained from the Office of the Registrar.
 Students must be in good standing (CGPA > 2.00) to receive a Letter of Permission.
 When approval has been granted, the Registrar’s office will issue a Letter of Permission to the student.

 Course Repeat policy (86): Students may not register for a course more than twice without the permission of the department head/director for the discipline or their designate.
 All attempts will be recorded on the transcript, but only the highest grade will be included in the GPA.
 Transfer courses are considered in the number of attempts.
 A “W” or “AU” course is not counted as a duplication.
 Multiple repeats of the same course count as a single duplication.